Sathanur, Kanakapura: Infrastructure

-A Special economic zone was planned in Sathanur by DLF India Ltd in 2006.
-However project did not take off due to lack of participation A dam is proposed to be constructed in Mekedatu to meet the drinking water needs of the people.
+A special economic zone was planned in Sathanur by DLF India Ltd in 2006.
+However, the project did not take off due to lack of participation A dam is proposed to be constructed in Mekedatu to meet the drinking water needs of the people.
 Later the project was dropped and Government of Karnataka decided to construct a bridge across the Cauvery, that will reduce the distance between Bengaluru and Male Mahadeshwara Hills or Hanur by 45 km.
 This will help the pilgrims going to Male Mahadeshwara Hills to reach quicker and improve the area since the road traffic is expected to increase.

 Politics

 Sathanur hosted an Assembly seat earlier and was merged with Kanakapura constituency in 2008.
-The seat was popular since Former Prime Minister H. D. Deve Gowda and Former Minister D. K. Shivakumar represented in the past.
+The seat was popular since former Prime Minister H. D. Deve Gowda and former Minister D. K. Shivakumar represented it in the past.